mountaineerbr/shellDatediff/README.md

 Note that `option -u` sets dates as UTC time.
 The second date is empty and defaults to *now*.

+In this example, `option -u` mainly affects how the `C-code date` programme itself works or is warpped by the script.

 ### Check when next *Friday the 13th* is